 Each lab has a different range for what's normal.
 Your lab report should show the range that your lab uses for each test.
 The normal range is just a guide.
 Your doctor will also look at your results based on your age, health, and other factors.
 A value that isn't in the normal range may still be normal for you.

-A person who does not have any hex A has Tay-Sachs disease.
+- A person who does not have any (or enough) Hex A has Tay-Sachs disease.

 Wilson RD, et al. (2016).
 Joint SOGC–CCMG opinion for reproductive genetic carrier screening: An update for all Canadian providers of maternity and reproductive healthcare in the era of direct-to-consumer testing.
 Journal of Obstetrics and Gynaecology Canada, 38(8): 742–762.e3.
 DOI: 10.1016/j.jogc.2016.06.008.
 Accessed October 6, 2020.